 - Quantum computing uses quantum mechanical properties like superposition and entanglement to do computing - Can perform algorithms in entirely better time domains!
-O(2n) might become O(n)! - A problem for cryptography! - Asymmetric encryption breaks: Shor's Algorithm can factor integers in polynomial time!
-RSA and Elliptic Curve will be dead.
-(3) - Standardization underway now for replacements (link) - NIST just picked their fourth round candidates in July 2022 - New standards expected in 2022-2024 timeframe - Symmetric encryption is weakened: Grover's Algorithm makes a brute-force search for a key $\sqrt{n}$ faster, so: - 128-bit keys are like 64-bit keys (broken) - 256-bit keys are like 128-bit keys (still okay!) - So AES-256 will survive. $\bigcirc$
+O(2n) might become O(n2)! - A problem for cryptography! - Asymmetric encryption breaks: Shor's Algorithm can factor integers in polynomial time!
+RSA and Elliptic Curve will be dead. 🗵 - Standardization underway now for replacements (link) - New standards published August 2024! - Symmetric encryption is weakened: Grover's Algorithm makes a brute-force search for a key \sqrt{n} faster, so: - 128-bit keys are like 64-bit keys (broken) - 256-bit keys are like 128-bit keys (still okay!) - So AES-256 will survive. ©